-As COVID-19 continues its global impact, cruise lines are busy rolling out detailed health and safety protocols and preparing to safely set sail again.
-If you’re yearning to visit tropical islands or explore bucket-list-worthy destinations, you might be wondering when it will be safe to cruise again…and what cruising in a Post-COVID world will look like.
+After a year of canceled travel plans, there is finally some good news on the horizon.
+Cruise lines are preparing to safely resume service as COVID-19 vaccines are rolled out.
+If you’re yearning to visit tropical islands or explore bucket-list-worthy destinations, you might be wondering when and where you can cruise again…and what cruising in a Post-COVID world will look like.

-During an unprecedented pause of passenger operations, cruise lines have not been idle.
-They’ve been working with leading outside experts in health and science to develop measures to further strengthen public health protocols and mitigate the risk of COVID-19 for passengers, crews, and destinations.
+During an unprecedented pause of passenger operations, cruise lines have been working with teams of top medical and scientific experts to develop measures to mitigate the risk of COVID-19 for passengers, crews, and communities they visit.
 Following this reset, both passengers and crew will enjoy an even healthier cruise experience.

-Cruising During COVID-19 – How Will It Be?
+A Return to Cruising – How Will It Be

-With enhanced measures in place, some ocean and river cruise lines have gradually resumed sailing in Europe and other parts of the world with success (including Amadeus River ships, pictured).
-Other cruise lines have announced their comprehensive health & safety plans to restart operations.
+With enhanced measures in place, some ocean and river cruise lines have gradually resumed sailing in Europe and Asia with proven success (including Amadeus River ships, pictured below).

 Will Cruising Be Safe?